 Please join me in posting about your lovely leaves of June for Foliage Follow-Up, a way to remind ourselves of the importance of foliage in the garden on the day after Bloom Day.
 Leave your link to your Foliage Follow-Up post in a comment.
 I really appreciate it if you’ll also include a link to this post in your own post (sharing link love!).
 If you can’t post so soon after Bloom Day, no worries.
 Just leave your link when you get to it.

-By the way, if you follow me on Facebook (and if not, I hope you will), I’m folding my two separate pages — Digging and Lawn Alternatives — into a new Facebook page called, ahem, Pam Penick.
-Please “Like” my page to enjoy photos of beautiful gardens and lawn alternatives, get notifications of my blog posts and upcoming talks, and just hang out with me and talk plants!
+By the way, if you follow me on Facebook (and if not, I hope you will), I have a new Facebook page for all my garden-related conversations called Pam Penick – Garden Chat & Author Page.
+Please “Like” my page to enjoy photos of beautiful gardens, get notifications of my blog posts and upcoming talks, and just hang out with me and talk plants!
 I hope to see you there!

 Speaking of garden talks, I’ll be in San Antonio on Monday at noon to give a free talk at the San Antonio Garden Center about losing the lawn and gaining a waterwise landscape or beautiful garden.
 Lawn Gone! book-signing afterward.
 Please join me!
 P.S.
 If that’s during your work day, just bring a bag lunch and come on out.